-Walkup, Melodia, Kelly & Schoenberger are highly experienced bicycle accident attorneys in the South Bay region.
+Walkup, Melodia, Kelly & Schoenberger have highly experienced bicycle accident attorneys in the South Bay region.
 Several of our bicycle injury attorneys are avid cyclists, and the Walkup law firm is a sponsor of both the San Francisco and Silicon Valley Bicycle Coalitions.
 We support the Bicycle Coalition’s efforts to put a spotlight on bicycle safety, fair traffic accident investigation and the elimination of the San Francisco Police Department’s mishandling of bike-related cases.
 From years of representing injured cyclists, we know that some police officers handle bike-related cases fully and fairly and we thank those officers.
 But we also hear an alarming number of stories of hostile and unfair treatment of people on bikes.
 We take on clients from the San Francisco peninsula, Palo Alto, Menlo Park, San Jose, and Sunnyvale to help them pursue fair compensation for bike accident injuries and property damage.
 With over six decades of experience and an impressive results history of seven- and eight-figure settlements, we are the lawyers you’ve been seeking to pursue your bicycle accident claim.

-Bicycle Commuter and Collision/Injury/Fatality Statistics
+Bicycle Commuter and Collision/Injury/Fatality Statistics in California

 Examining statistics for bicycle accidents in the South Bay Area can give you an idea of how large the problem has become.
 As the economy continues to strengthen and ride-share use increases, more people are on the roads in San Francisco and its surrounding cities.
 This leads to an increase in bicyclist accidents and deaths.

 Here are the most up-to-date statistics on the number of bicyclists killed and injured in one year, according to the California Office of Traffic Safety: